Anti-Hindu sentiment: Bangladesh

-In Bangladesh political leaders frequently face controversy for spreading anti-Hindu sentiment in an attempt to appeal to religious extremists and incite community outrage.
-One of the most well known instances of this occurred in 1996 when Khaleda Zia a previous Prime Minister, and then leader of the opposition, declared that the country was at risk of hearing "uludhhwani" (a Bengali Hindu custom involving women's ululation) from mosques, replacing the azaan (Muslim call to prayer).
+A well publicised event of Anti-Hindu statement occurred in 1996 when Khaleda Zia a previous Prime Minister, and then leader of the opposition, declared that the country was at risk of hearing "uludhhwani" (a Bengali Hindu custom involving women's ululation) from mosques, replacing the azaan (Muslim call to prayer).

 The fundamentalists and right-wing parties such as the Bangladesh Nationalist Party and Jatiya Party often portray Hindus as being sympathetic to India, making accusations of dual loyalty and allegations of transferring economic resources to India, contributing to a widespread perception that Bangladeshi Hindus are disloyal to the state.
 Also, the right wing parties claim the Hindus to be backing the Awami League.

 On 28 February 2013, the International Crimes Tribunal sentenced Delwar Hossain Sayeedi, the Vice President of the Jamaat-e-Islami to death for the war crimes committed during the 1971 Bangladesh Liberation War.
 Following the sentence, Jamaat-e-Islami activists attacked Hindu communities across the country.
 Hindu properties were looted and burned down, and temples were desecrated and set on fire.
 While the government has held the Jamaat-e-Islami responsible for the attacks on the minorities, the Jamaat-e-Islami leadership has denied any involvement.
 The minority leaders have protested the attacks and appealed for justice.
 The Supreme Court of Bangladesh has directed the law enforcement to start suo motu investigation into the attacks.
 US Ambassador to Bangladesh express concern about attack of Jamaat on Bengali Hindu community.
 The violence included the looting of Hindu properties and businesses, the burning of Hindu homes, and desecration and destruction of Hindu temples.
 According to community leaders, more than 50 Hindu temples and 1,500 Hindu homes were destroyed in 20 districts.
 On 5 May 2014, A mob of almost 3,000 attacked Hindu households and a temple in eastern Bangladesh after two youths from the community allegedly insulted the Islamic prophet, Muhammad on Facebook.
+In 2025, a 21-year-old Hindu woman was gang-raped in the Cumilla district in Central Bangladesh by a member of the Khaleda Zia-led Bangladesh Nationalist Party.
+There were 2,442 instances of atrocities against religious minorities (mainly Hindus) in Bangladesh in 2024, and that the number stands at 72 in 2025 till the end of March 2025.